MathiasStadler/arch-install-of-arm-full-encrypted/README.md

 w
 EOF

-echo "Please reboot before you start step2 !"
+echo "check output from the last fdisk command" echo " on some device is a reboot necessary" echo " check careful the status and in any unclear cases REBOOT :-)" echo " start step2 "

 ###SCRIPT_END_STEP1###